jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/io.rst

    When using *Direct control*, please keep the emergency stop handy so you can easily power off everything!

+For any arm with brakes, the IO widget also displays the setpoint and measured current for each brake.
+In *Direct control* mode, one can manually trigger the release of the brakes.
+Be very careful when doing so since there will be no position controller running (PID).
+The arm will likely fall under its own weight.

 .. figure:: /images/gui/gui-Classic-ECM-io.png
    :align: center

    IO widget for an arm without brakes (MTM)

+The dVRK controllers can also be used to read different analog inputs, i.e. not tied to a motorized axis.
+This is the case for the Hall effect sensor of the MTM grippers.
+When you will start a dVRK console application with an MTM, there will be an IO widget for each MTM gripper.
+In these widgets, the current setpoint and measure are meaningless and it doesn't need to be powered.
+The widget is also used for the Classic SUJ controller.
+In this case, it is powered but the 4 axes are used to drive the SUJ brakes.

 .. figure:: /images/gui/gui-Classic-MTML-gripper-io.png
    :align: center

    IO widget for a single analog input (MTM gripper)

+One very convenient feature of the IO widget is the ability to plot the potentiometer positions along the encoder based positions.
+This is useful to check if there are any issue with either the potentiometers or encoders.

 .. figure:: /images/gui/gui-Classic-MTML-io-plot.png
    :align: center